Apprenticeships vs University: Which Option is Best For You?

 You would be shocked by how many people don't even consider this question...

-So, if you have a clear idea of what career you are going to pursue after school or college, ask yourself the following questions:
+If you have a clear idea of what career you are going to pursue after school or college, ask yourself the following questions:

 1) Does your preferred career require a university degree?